trehansiddharth/lcm-mon/README.md

 # lcm-mon

-`lcm-mon` is a command-line monitor program for the Lightweight Communications and Marshalling library, LCM. `lcm-mon` is intended for monitoring, debugging, and visualization purposes in robotics applications, and supports features such as previewing messages, reading and writing logs, and graphing message data.
-It has a `vim`-style minimalist interface that is powerful when needed.
+`lcm-mon` is an interprocess communications monitor for logging, visualization, and administration purposes in scientific and robotics applications.
+It runs on top of the Lightweight Communications and Marshalling library, LCM, and provides a UNIX-style minimal-but-powerful interface for previewing messages, reading and writing logs, and graphing message data.

 ## Preview

 ![(Screenshot of lcm-mon in action)](images/preview.png)

+The left pane shows all the incoming messages over the network.
+Individual messages can be selected and previewed on the right pane.
+The status bar at the bottom provides an overview of command input, progress of currently running commands, and other status items. `lcm-mon` accepts both keyboard and mouse input for navigation.

 ## Installation